-Wow, timing couldn’t be better – you may think I’m making this up but I’m not!
+Wow, the timing couldn’t be better – you may think I’m making this up, but I’m not!

-Truth is that lately we are hearing more and more companies running NetSuite ERP and Magento for eCommerce, seriously considering switching to full SuiteCommerce websites.
-As for this new prospect that just arrived, whether they end up going with SuiteCommerce or not, it seems that they are experiencing pains with Magento-NetSuite scenario so I hope that they can read this article before they make up their mind.
+The truth is, we hear more and more often about companies running NetSuite ERP and Magento for eCommerce, seriously considering switching to full SuiteCommerce websites.
+As for this new prospect that just arrived, whether they end up going with SuiteCommerce or not, it seems that they are experiencing pains with the Magento-NetSuite scenario.
+So I hope they can read this article before they make up their mind.

-When coming across such a decision it’s important to take the time to evaluate all your options.
+When coming across such a decision, it’s essential to take the time to evaluate all your options.

 At the end of the day,

-you want to take the best decision NOT for
+you want to make the best decision, NOT for

 – you need to decide on